HusseinLezzaik/Nonlinear-Control-Quadcopter/README.md

 * After adjusting the parameters, simply run the script (`"main.m"`).

+You can find more details about our approach and results in `ARS5_Final_Project_Report.pdf`

 ## What the script does:
 	- if animation enabled, the drone and its desired trajectory are plotted as animation.